NotStrahinja/ePasswordManager/README.md

 ![Static Badge](https://img.shields.io/badge/Version-1.0-blue) ![Static Badge](https://img.shields.io/badge/License-GNU_General_Public_License_V3.0-green)

-## ePasswordManager

 To put it simply: **ePasswordManager** is a free open-source password manager for Windows built in Rust.
 It lets you securely generate, store, and manage passwords in an encrypted database that's locally stored on your computer.

 ## Is it secure?

-Yes.
 The app uses the DPAPI (a part of Windows) that will securely encrypt and store the database locally.
 The <ins>password generation</ins> feature of this app helps to provide a customizable and reliable option for storing *highly random* and *obfuscated* passwords that are accessible to you with **only one click**.
 Though there **is** room for improvement.
 Will continue working on it.